 The rattle test give an indication but is not conclusive

-Because PCV valves fails in different ways, no test will show all the possible problems.
-For instance, the old test of shaking the valve and listening for a rattle, is only partially helpful.
+Because PCV valves fail in different ways, no test will show all the possible problems.
+For instance, the old test of shaking the valve and listening for a rattle is only partially helpful.
 No rattle may show a stuck valve, on many designs, but the valve could rattle freely and still be bad.
 Use Best Practices and change the valve.
 This little cheap part, if not changed in time, will cost thousands of dollars in engine repairs if not changed at the recommended interval.

 Fresh oil in the PCV hose suggests a problem

-A PCV valve can also stick in the closed position, which allows crankcase pressure and blow by to build up pressure and can damage gaskets and seals.
+A PCV valve can also stick in the closed position, which allows crankcase pressure and blow-by to build up pressure and can damage gaskets and seals.
 Auto Technicians also test back pressure with a manometer.
 Positive pressure in the crankcase is a sign of a problem.
 When the engine begins to develop oil leaks, especially at multiple locations, the PCV system should always be considered.

 Extensive testing may be a moot point as the cost of a replacement valve is normally very low.
 Cleaning an old valve is much the same.
-It is rarely effective, and replacement of any suspected PCV valve is often far more practical.
+It is rarely effective, and the replacement of any suspected PCV valve is often far more practical.

 PCV valve design variations

-Ford uses two designs for heated pcv valves as well as conventional non-heated valves on their engines.
+Ford uses two designs for heated PCV valves as well as conventional non-heated valves on their engines.
 One heated design flows engine coolant through tubes to keep the valve warm.
 Another design is electrically operated.
 A heating coil inside the valve is used to keep the PCV valve from freezing.